vyos/vyos.vyos/docs/vyos.vyos.vyos_firewall_interfaces_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The module, by default, will connect to the remote device and retrieve the current running-config to use as a base for comparing against the contents of source.
 There are times when it is not desirable to have the task get the current running-config for every task in a playbook.
 The <em>running_config</em> argument allows the implementer to pass in the configuration to use as the base config for comparison.
-This value of this option should be the output received from device by executing command C(show configuration commands | grep &#x27;firewall&#x27;</div>
+This value of this option should be the output received from device by executing command <code>show configuration commands | grep &#x27;firewall&#x27;</code>.</div>
                 </td>
             </tr>
             <tr>